Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of lattice parameters

 \subsection{Predictions of tetragonal crystal's lattice parameters}

 In the tetragonal crystal structure, the conventional unit cell of the lattice has the lattice parameters a$_\text{t}$ = b$_\text{t}$ and c$_\text{t}$.
 The angle between them are all $90 \degree$.
-The GP$_\text{t}$ models predict the a$_\text{t}$ and c$_\text{t}$ respectively.
-In order to identify key physical features as input parameters in the GP$_\text{t}$ model, the feature selection study is conducted.
-Our goal is to identify key physical features among seven features ($T$, \textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff}) to represent the input space of the GP$_\text{t}$ model.
-We follow similar steps for the feature selection study as explained for the monoclinic lattice parameters.
-Seven GP models are created, each with increasing no. of features, as shown in Fig. \ref{fig6:featuresstudy_tetragonal}a.
-The lattice parameter c$_\text{t}$ is predicted from the seven GP models.
-This is because $c_\text{t}$ has a relative weaker correlation of 0.61 with $T$ compared to the lattice parameter $a_\text{t}$, which has a correlation of 0.92 with $T$, as shown in Table \ref{table3:pearsoncorr_lp}. \\
+The GP$_\text{t}$ models predict a$_\text{t}$ and c$_\text{t}$.
+To identify key features among seven features $T$, \textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff} as inputs in the GP$_\text{t}$ model, the feature selection study is conducted.
+As shown in Table \ref{table3:pearsoncorr_lp}, $c_\text{t}$ has a weaker relative correlation of 0.61 with $T$ compared to $a_\text{t}$, which shows a correlation of 0.92.
+Hence, the lattice parameter c$_\text{t}$ is predicted using GP models.
+We follow a feature selection process similar to the one used for the monoclinic lattice parameters; the resulting performance of seven GP models, each incorporating an increasing number of features, is illustrated in Fig. \ref{fig6:featuresstudy_tetragonal}a. \\

-The mean value of the RMSE of the 20 times repeated 20-fold cross validation does not significantly change after including 4 features ($T$, \textit{eff}, \textit{cs}, \textit{en}) in the model, as shown in Fig. \ref{fig6:featuresstudy_tetragonal}b.
+The mean value of the RMSE$_\text{cv}$ of the 20 times repeated 20-fold cross validation does not significantly change after including 4 features ($T$, \textit{eff}, \textit{cs}, \textit{en}) in the model, as shown in Fig. \ref{fig6:featuresstudy_tetragonal}b.
 The features that provide high efficiency in the prediction of the lattice parameter c$_\text{t}$ are likely to be informative for predicting the lattice parameter a$_\text{t}$.
 Thus, it makes physical sense to use these four features as input for prediction of both the $a_\text{t}$ and $c_\text{t}$ individually by the GP$_\text{t}$.
 The predictions from all the testing sets of the cross-fold validation are combined and compared with actual XRD measurements in Fig. \ref{fig7:tetragonal_predictions}.\\